-Some of our favorite drinks like Kool-Aid, fruit punch, and other powdered drinks contain lots of natural and artificial color.
+Some of our favorite drinks like Kool-Aid, Hawaiian fruit punch, and other powdered drinks contain lots of natural and artificial color.
 Just look at a kid's tongue or face after drinking a glass.
-That same dye can cause lots of problems on fabrics.
+That same dye can cause lots of problems with fabrics.
 Learn how to remove these stains easily and safely.

 If the garment is labeled as dry clean only, blot away as much of the drink stain as possible with a white paper towel.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.